. . .

 That went on for three more long minutes and several more PowerPoint slides.

-This company pitch was administered to me by a technology sales rep preceding the demo he took me through.
+This classic sales pitch template was administered to me by a technology sales rep preceding the demo he took me through.

 And ironically, despite how long he spent discussing his company and its background, I don’t even remember the company’s name.

 In fact, I bet some of you struggled to even get through reading those first quoted paragraphs.

 Be honest, did you skip part of it?

 So the question is: do we spend time at all discussing our company?